 Discovery is a critical phase of any trial or lawsuit, and can make the difference between a successful case and one that goes horribly awry.
-Lawyers and attorneys on both sides of a lawsuit have a number of obligations to meet during the discovery process, which are extensively detailed in Rule 26 of the Federal Rules of Civil Procedure.
+Both the requesting and producing party have a number of obligations to meet during the discovery process, whether this done through eDiscovery software or other discovery methods, which are extensively detailed in Federal Rule of Civil Procedure 26 (FRCP).

 - A catalog of all electronic documents and data that will be used by either party to make its case.